digiscot/digiscot-website/pages/evolution/digital-pioneers/mhor-collective.md

 facebook-url:
 permalink: /evolution/digital-pioneers/mhor-collective/
 ---
+**Irene Mackintosh, one of the Directors of Mhor Collective tells us more...**

 ### Tell us about Mhor Collective!

-Mhor Collective is a relatively new community interest company, specialising in digital inclusion, digital skills training and support.
+**Irene:** Mhor Collective is a relatively new community interest company, specialising in digital inclusion, digital skills training and support.
 The team used to be part of national charity <a target='_blank' href="http://www.citizensonline.org.uk/">Citizens Online</a>, but the funding landscape changed and so the Collective was born - just like an actual phoenix.
 While new in terms of our legal status, we’re older and wiser in experience as we’ve all worked in the field for several years, and we believe we know our stuff.
 We’re a scattered team based up in the Highlands - working from a range of gorgeous locations.

 We work at various different levels – sometimes we provide frontline staff with digital inclusion training for their own specific client groups and digital challenges, sometimes we provide digital skills training and support for staff themselves to gain digital confidence which can then allow them to further support others as digital champions; and finally, we often provide community based learning opportunities for individuals needing a wee bit of extra support with their digital skills.

 ### How have you been using digital?

-We have always used digital to achieve what we do, and indeed, part of the day job is inspiring others to do the same, encouraging folk to try something new – either as an organisation or as individual or often both.
+**Irene:** We have always used digital to achieve what we do, and indeed, part of the day job is inspiring others to do the same, encouraging folk to try something new – either as an organisation or as individual or often both.

 None of us in the Collective is a tech genius but we’re endlessly positive about the possibilities of technology and always excited about sharing this with others.

 ### What motivated you?

-We were motivated by a tremendous change in circumstance, moving away from a larger organisation and setting up ourselves.
+**Irene:** We were motivated by a tremendous change in circumstance, moving away from a larger organisation and setting up ourselves.
 We had a real desire to stay close as a team despite the geographic miles between us, to share information and keep things as social as we could and to stay on top of things as they evolved.
 We needed both collaborative and task focussed free tools to keep us on track.

 Digital was the very best way to achieve all of these things.

 ### How did you go about it?

-We’ve taken some of the tools we were already familiar with but made much more of them, replacing costed tools with free ones wherever possible.
+**Irene:** We’ve taken some of the tools we were already familiar with but made much more of them, replacing costed tools with free ones wherever possible.

 Our key tools at the moment are: